 "I think co-existing with nature is something that is acquired through experiences,” Sourakov said.
 “This has to start with children and is best learned through outdoor experiences such as planting a butterfly garden.
 It is important that we begin to better appreciate wildlife, otherwise, development will continue to occur in places that should be conserved."

 C. W. Norton school butterfly gardens was planted in April 2016 partnering with the 4th grade.

 J. J. Finley school butterfly gardens was planted in April 2016 partnering with the 3rd graders.

 Spring 2015 – Spring 2017 Westwood Middle School

 The project also assisted the local middle school in acquiring plants for their butterfly garden.
 Below you can see the evolution of the garden within one year.

 The project created a new butterfly garden at P.K.
 Yonge Elementary on 29th of March partnering with the first-graders.

 In 2018-2019, the project helped students to plant new butterfly gardens at Sidney Lanier Learning Center, Micanopy Cooperative Elementary School, and Stephen Foster Elementary.

-We also continued working with Norton Elementary, J.J.
-Finley Elementary, and P. K. Yonge schools, adding plants to the existing gardens, involving new students, and offering classroom activities about plant biology and pollination.
+We also continued working with Norton, J.J.
+Finley, Stephen Foster Elementary Schools and P. K. Yonge School, adding plants to the existing gardens, involving new students, and offering classroom activities about plant biology and pollination.